tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 ---
 title: 'Contributing GitHub Actions'
-date: '2020-10-28T06:47:13.265Z'
+date: '2020-10-28T20:17:13.265Z'
 categories: ['open source', 'github actions']
 ---

-**tl;dr When possible, use a fork to run GitHub Actions before merging them into your repository**
+**tl;dr When possible, use a fork to run GitHub Actions before merging them into a repository**

 [GitHub Actions](https://github.com/features/actions) is a feature that enables automation by having GitHub run code for you in a container.
 With Actions, you create workflows made up of multiple steps or actions.
 The actions can be pre-existing solutions that you pull in to your workflow or can be custom-built.

-This post is not about GitHub Actions themselves.
  If you are unfamiliar with GitHub Actions, I would recommend checking out their [marketing page](https://github.com/features/actions), which links to the documentation and marketplace.
-However, since the terminology around Actions can get a bit confusing, I wanted to define a few words I will be using:
+Since the terminology around Actions can get a bit confusing, I wanted to define a few terms I will be using:

 * **Actions** - the overall product or feature from GitHub.
 * **action** - a packaged set of code that can be run to perform some form of automation.
-* **Workflow** - a combination of configuration and actions that perform your desired automation.
+* **workflow** - a combination of configuration and actions that perform your desired automation.

+However, this post is not about GitHub Actions themselves.
 Instead, this post is about how to test out a workflow before contributing it to an open source project.

 ## Why does this need a blog post